Mohamed-Mourad/fawry-devops-task/README.md

 ## Installation

-Before using the script, make sure is is executable.
+Before using the script, make sure it is executable.
 From the directory containing the script, run:

 ```bash
 chmod +x mygrep.sh